FAQ: Stormwater Management Utility and Fee

 - Incorrect Ownership — The parcel does not belong to you.

 - Incorrect Impervious Surface — There is no impervious surface on the parcel; the impervious surface has been removed; or the impervious surface mapped is located on an adjacent parcel.

 - Incorrect Property Designation — The property is designated as non-residential but is actually residential or vice versa.

 - Incorrect Tier — A non-residential property is billed at the wrong tier.

-An appeal of a disputed bill must be made in writing using the town’s Stormwater Management Utility Fee Appeal Form, available on the town’s website.
+An appeal of a disputed bill must be made in writing using the form below.

 How can I learn more?

 For more information, contact Stormwater and Environmental Services Manager Terry Hackett by email or by phone at 919-296-9621.